News

 Aspen Times

-“A delightful and spectacular violinist, Xiang radiates a love and enjoyment of music, and provided a spirited display of virtuosity.
+“A delightful and spectacular violinist, Sean radiates a love and enjoyment of music, and provided a spirited display of virtuosity.
 To watch him play, even if one could not hear a note, is an emotional experience—everything he feels plays across his face as well as his violin!”

 The State Journal-Register (IL)